-In a cavernous cellar bar buried deep in the city’s underbelly, with a heavy mix of rain and pressure in the Friday night air, it can warp you beyond all recognisable form.
-And that's what happened to a man before my very eyes.
+In a room without windows, strange things can happen.
+And, in a cavernous cellar bar buried deep in the city’s underbelly, the heavy mix of rain and pressure in the Friday night air can warp a man's mind.
+That’s what happened to someone before my very eyes.
 He lost his shape.

-When I found myself next to him at the bar, he claimed to know me.
+When I found myself next to him, he claimed to know me.
 At first, I thought, maybe he did.
-I've met lots of random people in my time, and I sort of recognised him.
-But then I realised that he just had one of those faces.
+I sort of half-recognised him.
+But then I realised he just had one of those faces.
 I'd never met him in my life.
 I'd met some like him, though.

 'So, what do you do?'
 I asked him.